utkarshsagar1/company-research-agent/README.md

      - Markdown formatting
      - Real-time report streaming

-This dual-model approach combines Gemini's strength in handling large context windows with GPT-4's precision in following specific formatting instructions.
+This approach combines Gemini's strength in handling large context windows with GPT-4o-mini's precision in following specific formatting instructions.

 ### Content Curation System 🎯

-The platform implements a sophisticated content filtering system in `curator.py`:
+The platform uses a content filtering system in `curator.py`:

 1. **Relevance Scoring**:
    - Documents are scored by Tavily's AI-powered search
-   - A minimum threshold of 0.4 is required to proceed
+   - A minimum threshold (default 0.4) is required to proceed
    - Scores reflect relevance to the specific research query
    - Higher scores indicate better matches to the research intent